Florida Supreme Court upholds state’s 15-week abortion ban, but voters will soon have a say

 “The debate — as framed to the public — overwhelmingly associated the Privacy Clause’s terms with concerns related to government surveillance and disclosure of private information to the public'” the court wrote.
 “Prolife and prochoice groups did not join in the fray.
 These groups are not politically bashful— not now, and not in 1980.”

-DeSantis, who was took office in 2019, appointed five of the court’s seven justices.
+DeSantis, who took office in 2019, appointed five of the court’s seven justices.

+Republican House Speaker Paul Renner said the six-week ban is a good fit for Florida and noted the law includes exceptions for cases involving rape, incest and fetal abnormalities, as well as to save a mother's life.

+"It is a compromise that addresses where I think many Floridians are.”

 Abortion rights proponents were disheartened by the ruling.